cattle-ops/terraform-aws-gitlab-runner/README.md

 The "count" value depends on resource attributes that cannot be determined until apply, so Terraform cannot predict how many instances will be created.
 To work around this, use the -target argument to first apply only the resources that the count depends on.
 ```

-The workaround is to use a `terraform apply -target module.cache` followed by a `terraform apply` to apply everything else.
+The workaround is to use a `terraform apply -target=module.cache` followed by a `terraform apply` to apply everything else.
 This is a one time effort needed at the very beginning.

 ## Usage